Canada Obsessed with Debt

 Credit Card Debt:

-Canadians are the most indebted consumers in the world, it is extrapolated from the Canadian Bankers Association data that there are close to 100 million bank issued credit cards in circulation in Canada and that Canadians charged more than $850 billion on those cards during the past year.
+Canadians are the most indebted consumers in the world, it has been extrapolated from the Canadian Bankers Association data that there are close to 100 million bank issued credit cards in circulation in Canada and that Canadians charged more than $850 billion on those cards during the past year.

 Savings: